-This course is a survey of Western music literature, styles, and techniques from antiquity to c.
-1750.
+This course is a survey of music literature, styles, and techniques from c.
+1750 to the present day.
 We will examine representative repertoire from historical, theoretical, and cultural contexts and develop critical thinking skills in reading, writing, analysis, and listening.
-Prerequisites: music majors, MUT 1111 and MUT 1112 with a minimum grade of C. (H and N) Credits: 3
+Prerequisites: music majors, MUH 3211 or MUT 2117 with a minimum grade of C. (H and N, WR) Credits: 3